th-demi/Traders_Portal/README.md

 # Traders Portal Backend

-A production-ready Django backend for a stock watchlist and company search platform, featuring JWT and Google authentication, efficient APIs, async CSV ingestion, rate limiting, and robust error handling.
+A production-ready Django backend for a stock watchlist and company search platform, featuring JWT and Google authentication, efficient APIs, async CSV ingestion, and robust error handling.

 ---